marciof/Eon/specification/Specification.md

 Loads a *module* by pathname.

-A pathname is a list of zero or more names, ending with the name of the intended module.
+A pathname is a list of zero or more names, ending with the module name.

 ```
 (load module:List)